-Santiago is frequently sited as one of the best cities in the world to see street art on display.
+Santiago is frequently cited as one of the best cities in the world to see street art on display.
 After two years of living here, I can’t say that I disagree.
 As you’ll have noticed if you follow me on Instagram, a large part of my feed involves various murals throughout Chile that I have found through my extensive wanderings.
 Therefore, what I’d like to do today is share two things for those of you who plan to visit Santiago: 1) The best places to find street art 2) My favorite murals.
-Looking for street art in Valparaíso?
+Are you looking for street art in Valparaíso?
 Check out my guide to Valpo.

-My favorite street art in bellavista?
+My favorite street art in Bellavista?

 That would have to be the building pictured in my photo below.
 It currently serves as a theater and acting school called Teatro Imagen.
 The building is dark green with bright yellow accents.
 Different figures are painted over the walls in light white strokes, making them almost appear to be ghosts.

 The Chilean government actually initiated this open-air museum in 2010.
 The purpose was to make older, deteriorating buildings in this more impoverished sector of Santiago more aesthetically pleasing as well as to bring artistic expression to the San Miguel neighborhood.
 The project (carried out only with the approval of each building’s residents) began with the idea of creating ten murals and finally resulted in 40 massive murals covering various blocks of the area.

 Museo a Cielo Abierto is my favorite place in Santiago to fuel my constant search for color.
 Nonetheless, many Chileans and tourists don’t know about this destination or the fact that it is easily reachable by metro.